Innobooster

 Open section, When can the project start?

-The project can start at the earliest from the date on which the grant is issued.
+The project can start no earlier than the date the grant is issued.
 The start date is described in the grant letter.

 During the project